hydpy-dev/hydpy/hydpy/docs/rst/HydPy-Conv.rst

 HydPy-Conv
 ==========

-HydPy-Conv models are no real hydrological models.
-Instead, they serve as converters that allow connecting different kinds of models providing output and requiring input that does not fit immediately.
-The most typical use case is interpolating data, which is implemented by the application model |conv_nn| using the nearest-neighbour, by application model |conv_idw| using the inverse distance weighted approach, and by application model |conv_idw_ed| combining inverse distance weighting with linear regression.
+HydPy-Conv models are not real hydrological models.
+Instead, they serve as converters that allow connecting different kinds of models that provide output and require input that do not fit immediately.
+The most typical use case is interpolating data, which is implemented by the application model |conv_nn| using the nearest-neighbour approach, by application model |conv_idw| using the inverse distance weighted approach, and by application model |conv_idw_ed| combining inverse distance weighting with linear regression.